 Earlier this month some friends and I visited Saltwater River, Tasmania for our bi-annual whisky sculling competition, and one of the many subjects we broached while sitting around the fire was the versatility of R.M.
 Williams boots.

 My first introduction to R.M.
-Williams boots, whose history Kalindu touched on last year, was in my high school days, surrounded by them in the boarding house and Saturday sport.
+Williams boots was in my high school days, surrounded by them in the boarding house and Saturday sport.
 It wasn’t until a stroll through Kirribilli markets with my then lady friend did I own pair, parting with a measly $40 for the win.
-After a nasty slip post six Woodstock cans and a gap year in England on the horizon, I had them resoled in rubber – quite honestly a life-changing event.
+After a nasty slip post six Woodstock cans, and a gap year in England on the horizon, I had them resoled in rubber – quite honestly a life-changing event.

 I ran them into the ground until my mid-twenties and then strangely went on a hiatus from the brand, going through a Chuck Taylor and Frankie’s leather sneakers phase.
 I finally decided enough was enough.
 I went into the Chatswood store, got fitted properly, and purchased a new pair of Comfort Craftsman, and if I had to choose only one pair of shoes to spend the rest of my life in, it would be my R.M.
 Williams boots.

-Snobs will snicker at my choice of the rubber sole, but to hell with them, I’ll take practicality and a plush inner sole over traditionalism for my pair of R.M.
+Snobs will snigger at my choice of the rubber sole, but to hell with them, I’ll take practicality and a plush inner sole over traditionalism for my pair of R.M.
 Williams boots.
 Instead of wearing the classic leather sole wafer thin in 18 months, my non-slip composition sole will last me the better part of a decade, and not cause me grief on course concrete footpaths, in the wet or while riding my motorcycle.